openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    as its fully qualified name.

-A compile-time error occurs otherwise, and particularly if the current class is not *T*.
+A compile-time error occurs otherwise (particularly if the current class is not *T*).

 .. index::
    compile-time error